aaronev/phase-4-challenge2/README.md

 ### MVC

 ```
+configurations			# folder is for configurations that applies throughout the codebase
+- authentication.js		# file within configuration that is configured
+database				# folder is for database connection and queries
+- database.js 			# file within database for connections and queries
+- schema.sql 			# file within database that shows all the columns of each tables
+- seed.sql          	# file within database that seed the ablums, users, and reviews data
+domain 					# folder is for abstract functions
+public					# static and used for image files, css, and vanilla js
+views              		# renders get method pages layouts and information as ejs html template

 README.md           	# you are here
+package.json        	# npm standard
 server.js           	# web server
-package.json        # npm standard
-/configurations		# folder is for configurations that applies throughout the codebase
-authentication.js	# file within configuration that is configured
-/database			# folder is for database connection and queries
-database.js 		# file within database for connections and queries
-schema.sql 			# file within database that shows all the columns of each tables
-seed.sql          	# file within database that seed the ablums, users, and reviews data
-/domain 			# folder is for abstract functions
-/public				# folder is static and used for image files, css, and vanilla js
-/views              # folder renders get method pages layouts and information as ejs html template
 ```